1.1.E.104 Employment services assessment (ESAt)

-- they are in receipt of income support payments and applying for an activity test exemption,
+- they are in receipt of income support payments and applying for an exemption from mutual obligation requirements

-- they inform Centrelink or their employment services provider of a significant change in their circumstances that affects their work capacity and/or employment assistance needs,
+- they inform Services Australia or their employment services provider of a significant change in their circumstances that affects their work capacity and/or employment assistance needs

-- the JSCI administered by Centrelink or an employment services provider, indicates they have barriers to work that require further assessment, and/or
+- the JSCI administered by Services Australia or an employment services provider, indicates they have barriers to work that require further assessment, and/or

 - they are a DSP recipient under age 35 with potential participation requirements who does not already have a current work capacity assessment.
 The assessment will establish work capacity bandwidths of 0-7 or 8+ hours per week and will not affect the recipient's eligibility for DSP.